Aidan-McNay/fast-robots-docs/docs/lab3.rst

     * Complex calculations
     * Price

-In return for the steep price of our sensor, we get a lot more range (on the scale needed for our robot's object detection), as well as a reasonably small sensor that can fit on our car.
+For the steep price of our sensor, we get a lot more range, as well as a reasonably small profile that can fit on our car.

-We also get some resilience to the color/texture of what we detect.
-To verify this, I repeated the above experiment of sweeping distances with our ToF sensor using a variety of household objects (a rough red folder, a cereal box, and a cutting board).
+We also get resilience to the color/texture of what we detect.
+To verify this, I swept distance measurements again with our ToF sensor targeting a variety of household objects (a rough red folder, a cereal box, and a cutting board).
 The results below show some variation as colors become cooler, but not in the range of quality results; overall, they were similar to each other and previous results.